 It’s been four decades since we lost the ingenuity of Pier Paolo Pasolini.
 A writer, a filmmaker, an artist, an intellectual, Pasolini embraced life and lived it to the fullest.
 What I appreciate the most about Pasolini’s work is how open it is to interpretation.
 The evolution of my personal understanding of his work has been underway since 2007 when for the first time ever, I saw a Pasolini film on the big screen.
 Valerio Mastandrea was in New York City to perform with the production, Accattone in Jazz as part of New York City’s tribute to Pier Paolo Pasolini.
 "The project started five years ago at a jazz festival.
 The organizer asked me to read something about Pasolini, to make sort of an adaptation of one of his screenplays.
 I was very familiar with his film, “Accattone”, so I found the script and created an act.
 I play all the characters in the movie while the jazz musicians play along.
 It's really a jazz project full of improvisation.
 We have 10 chapters of the movie; the beginning, middle and end.
 We perform together and my words become music and their rhythm becomes words."
 The performance made a big impression on me and I’ve been hooked on Pasolini ever since.

 I’ve found that reading his poetry in Italian, free of translations has helped me the most in having at least some understanding of what was going on in his mind.
 He was a complicated person of many layers but above all, when I read his words, I see a realist.
 His movies, his stories and his poetry are all very real and reflective of the brutalities of life.
 But he also was a passionate lover of life, so there is always that element of optimism in his work that contrasts the pessimism and reality of the harsh world.
 Pasolini loved children and he rallied for the poor.
 His Roman films were often shot in the slums because he wanted to bring that story and that struggle to light.
 His protagonists in those stories were tortured souls in real-life like Anna Mangani and Totò, perhaps because they didn’t have to reach very far to pull out performances fueled by empathy.
-But then, that’s my interpretation, my opinion and I’ve learned over this eight years, that anyone moved at all by the work of Pasolini has an opinion about what made him create works like Teorema, Mamma Roma, The Hawks and the Sparrows and Medea.. and that’s the beauty of Pier Paolo Pasolini and what keeps him relevant 40 years after his death.
+But then, that’s my interpretation, my opinion and I’ve learned over this eight years, that anyone moved at all by the work of Pasolini has an opinion about what made him create his iconic films, and that’s what keeps him relevant 40 years after his death.

 |Pier Paolo Pasolini and Anna Magnani on the set of Mamma Roma|